Lower Makefield Township, Pennsylvania

-Lower Makefield Township is a township in Bucks County, Pennsylvania.
-Lower Makefield Township is located in the Delaware Valley and borders New Jersey to its north and east.
-Most addresses in the township have a Yardley address, which surrounds Lower Makefield to its north, south, and west.
-The township borders the Delaware River to its east.
+Lower Makefield Township is a township in Bucks County, Pennsylvania, United States.
+Lower Makefield Township is located in the Delaware Valley and borders the Delaware River and New Jersey to its north and east.
+Most addresses in the township have a Yardley address; the township surrounds the borough of Yardley on its north, south, and west.

 Neighboring towns and cities in New Jersey are Hopewell Township, Ewing Township, and Trenton.
-Additionally, the township borders Upper Makefield Township, Newtown Township, Pennsylvania, Middletown Township, Pennsylvania, Falls Township, and Morrisville, and as mentioned above, surrounds Yardley Borough on three sides.
+Additionally, the township borders Upper Makefield Township, Newtown Township, Pennsylvania, Middletown Township, Pennsylvania, Falls Township, and Morrisville.

-As of the 2010 census, the population of Lower Makefield Township was 32,559, not including Yardley Borough, and it ranked first in Pennsylvania for both median household and median family income (for places with a population over 10,000); however, it ranked 78th overall in the United States (between Westfield, New Jersey and Moraga, California) for median household income, but non-census 2006 data indicates that since the 2000 census, it moved up to 31st for median household income (between Wellesley, Massachusetts and Rye, New York), and ninth for disposable household income, due to relatively low taxes and extremely low house prices compared to other peer, very-high-income towns.
-Living expenses are lower than in the bordering Ewing Township, New Jersey, though Ewing's median household income is nearly half and it has a crime rate many times higher.
+As of the 2010 census, the population of Lower Makefield Township was 32,559, not including Yardley Borough.

 Lower Makefield is the largest municipality (by population) in North America without its own municipal court or post office.
 The municipal court serving Lower Makefield is in Morrisville (the town bordering the township to the southeast), and there are no plans to change the arrangements with Morrisville.
 The post office, while retaining the name of Morrisville, is located within Falls Township in which some of the township is served by the same ZIP code (19067).
-Previously Morrisville had a higher population, but with the growth in Lower Makefield over the past 30 years, Morrisville is now a much smaller place by both land area and population.

-Lower Makefield Township has been a top finisher in the MONEY Magazine and CNN/Money "Best Places to Live" rankings for the Eastern region of the United States in the under 100,000 population category.